 d.
-Chapter Problems
+Homework (Chapter Problems)

 You are required to complete assigned problems for each chapter using data presented in the Connect classroom.
 The chapter problems are based on the end of chapter problems presented in the textbook; however, the computer customizes the data set for each student.
-Each problem is worth 5 points, and partial credit may be given.
 Within Connect, a messaging system allows you to submit questions directly to the instructor from the Connect problem.
 Please allow 48 hours for the instructor to response to your question.
-You have 2 attempts to complete the homework.
-Each attempt also allows 2 uses of the "check my work" option so you can check to see if your answer is correct before submitting.
+You have unlimited attempts to complete the homework.
+Each attempt also allows two uses of the "check my work" option so you can check to see if your answer is correct before submitting.
 The connect software also contains "hints" for each problem.
 There is no penalty for using the "check my work" or "hints" features of the software.